druid-io/druid-io.github.io/druid-powered.md

 N3TWORK uses Druid for real-time analysis of its Internet of Interests social entertainment network.
 It uses Druid analytics both to optimize user experiences and to guide the evolution of its product.

+## Paypal

+Around early Feb, 2014, the Paypal Tracking Platform team, lead by Suresh Kumar, stumbled upon an article talking about a new upcoming kid in Real Time Analytics world.
+After first glance it seemed just like any other new cool looking technology.
+But after reading little deeper into the papers(they had referred) and few blogs, it was clear it is different.
+The fundamental approach to query the data itself looked very different and refreshing.

+Coincidently, at the same time, the team was struggling to create a very high volume real-time data query system.
+We had already explored Drill, Hive, Cassandra, TSDB, Shark etc.
+Dating back at least a year, none of these technologies were fulfilling our low latency needs for very high volumes of data.

+So, as an option we started the Druid prototype and within couple of weeks it was looking like a very promising alternate.
+Very soon with great help from Core Druid development team our prototype was doing great.

+We then started the prototype with large 7-10 billion records and see the response time for query.
+It was quite amazing.

+Today our Druid implementation in PayPal processes a very large volume of Data and is used for our internal exploratory analytics by business analytic teams.

+The thing we liked the most was amazing support provided by core Druid team.
+I have never seen a Open Source Community providing such a very high level of responsiveness for ANY issue related to Druid setup and tuning.

 ## Streamlyzer